MS Access Database Not Opening Fix

 By identifying these issues, you can take the right steps to get your database running again.

-Basic Troubleshooting Steps
+Basic Troubleshooting Steps For MS Access Database Not Opening

 - Restarting MS Access and the Computer: One of the simplest solutions to many software issues is to restart the application or your computer.
 This can clear temporary glitches that may be preventing your database from opening.
 Close MS Access completely and then restart it.
 If the problem persists, try rebooting your computer to refresh the system.